Annotated Bibliographies - Staff Picks

 Miller ICA Director

-• Minor Feelings: An Asian American Reckoning, Cathy Park Hong.
+• Minor Feelings: An Asian American Reckoning by Cathy Park Hong.
 New York : One World, 2020

 Cathy Park Hong’s Minor Feelings is a rare example of a book that fully outshines its dust jacket accolades.
 Through her poetic mastery of language, Hong delivers a searing, perceptive, and deeply honest portrayal of her life as an Asian American.
 She possesses the revelatory ability to leverage the English language against itself, exposing the hidden operations of white supremacy.
 Hong writes, “I share a literary lineage with writers who make the unmastering of English their rallying cry...
 To other English is to make audible the imperial power sewn into the language, to slit English open so its dark histories slide out.”
 When Hong slits open the English language and its dark histories slide out, she creates a portal into a more real and more human understanding of racialized existence.